TimasKn/vu-robotics/HMW 3/README.md

 ## Problem
-Measure light level of an area and display it's value.
-Give a user an option, to stop device from updating a display value.
+Measure light level of an area with two sensors and display their values in LCD diplay.
+Give a user an option, to change which sensors (or both) value to display.
 Everything should work asynchronously.

 ## Usage
+- Press a button, to change which light level value (Average, Left sensor, Right sensor) is displayed;
+- Turn the potentiometer to change the contrast of LCD display;

 ## EEPROM
 Everything is saved in a form of a struct: